I. Outlook

 - Firefish App

-To make the protocol accessible to borrowers with different technical levels and using different wallets, the Firefish App was developed.
+To make the protocol accessible to borrowers with different technical levels and using different wallets, the Firefish App has been developed.
 This is a dedicated Bitcoin wallet software with the following features:

 - The app is open-source software that borrowers can compile and run on their own hardware (desktop or browser).